 If revenue financing is reduced in the operating year, the Slice share of the reduction will be returned to Slice customers through the Slice True-Up.
-The remainder of the revenue financing reduction will result in an increase to PS reserves.
+The remainder of the revenue financing reduction will result in an increase in Power Services reserves.
 Therefore, only the Non-Slice share of the revenue financing amount is relied upon for risk mitigation.
-The Non-Slice share is \$30 million in FY 2022 and \$31 million in FY 2023.
+The Slice percentage is 11.75.
+See Power Rates Study Documentation, BP-26-FS-BPA-01A, Table 2.3.8.
+Therefore, the Non-Slice share of the revenue financed capital is \$37 million in each fiscal year.